I Replaced Squarespace in 2 Hours for $0/Month

 This isn’t a “look how cool AI is” story.
 This is a practical cost-reduction and maintenance-reduction exercise.

-We had a recurring expense for a simple need.
+I had a recurring expense for a simple need.
 An AI coding assistant helped us eliminate that expense in a single work session.
 The output is simpler, faster, cheaper, and easier to maintain than what it replaced.

 Here’s what Claude Code actually did that saved us time: